 All Sanctuary dogs live in foster homes with families to care for them and love them; we do not house our senior dogs in a shelter.
 At times, senior dogs may enter short-term boarding until space opens up in our foster care system.

 You can meet our Sanctuary dogs and your next best friend at our Adoption & Education Center in the Old Brooklyn neighborhood of Cleveland on the last Sunday of each month between 2 & 4 PM.
 If you want to meet one special dog, call us first to see who is scheduled to attend.

-To meet a special Sanctuary senior dog at any other time, just call or e-mail and we will gladly set up an appointment.
+To meet a special Sanctuary senior dog at any other time, just call or e-mail and we will try set up an appointment with an approved application.